Robinpig/Note/docs/CS/CN/DHCP.md

 In manual allocation, the DHCP protocol is used to convey the address, but the address is fixed for the requesting client (i.e., it is not part of an allocatable pool maintained by the server).
 In this last mode, DHCP acts like BOOTP.
 We shall focus on dynamic allocation, as it is the most interesting and common case.

+Because of DHCP’s ability to automate the network-related aspects of connecting a host into a network, it is often referred to as a **plug-and-play** or **zeroconf** (zero-configuration) protocol.

 ## Address Pools and Leases